Anyon3/simplehtml5upload/README.md

 A html5/jQuery lightweight form upload for images.

-Preview and description of the file features are available
+Preview, drop zone and description of the file features are available

 # How to